leeeeeeeeujin-ctrl/starbase/starbase/ai-roomchat/docs/match-ready-snapshot-review-2025-11-08.md

 ## Why WITHIN GROUP matters
 - Postgres treats percentile, mode, and other ordered-set aggregates as requiring `WITHIN GROUP (ORDER BY ...)` clauses.
 - A missing clause produces the database error: `WITHIN GROUP is required for ordered-set aggregate mode`.
+- A misconfigured SQL body that does not end with a jsonb `SELECT` now surfaces `snapshot_return_type_mismatch` with guidance to run the updated script.
 - The new loader intercepts this signal to prevent silent fallback and instead raises a targeted hint so operators can fix the offending SQL function.

 ## Next steps for backend